Skip to main content

 p90:trace.http.request.duration{service:web,env:production,!http.url_details.path:/}

-Aggregations are done on the query level, and it depends on the integration.
+Aggregations are done on the query level, and it depends on the data source requirements.

 Count metrics alternative

-Aggregating data is essential to define Raw Metric SLOs with many data points.
+Aggregating data is essential to define raw metric SLOs with many data points.
 Alternatively, specify the same SLO as a count metrics with two data streams.
-In this case, the Raw Metric SLI is a stream of data points representing users' latency in accessing an application.
+In this case, the raw metric SLI would be a stream of data points representing users' latency in accessing an application.

 SLI: Average (latency) for 1 minute